Introduction

 If the MDX rules in the Model do not reveal any performance issues, the problems may be caused by calculated Dimension Members.

-Step 1.
-In the member lists used in the Model, check the Calculations tab.
+1. Go to the Member Lists used in the Model and select the Calculate tab.
 If there are any Member Formulas defined, write down or save the definitions in a text editor or another program.
-Once you have recorded the calculation definitions somewhere else, delete all the formulas.
-Process the Dimension or redeploy the application.

 Form Formatting

-If none of the previous steps improved performance, the issue may be with either the formatting or other features enabled on the Form.
+If none of the previous steps as improved performance, the issue may be with either the formatting or other features enabled on the Form.

 - Drop-downs